Industrial Fans for Wind to Hydrogen Renewable Energy Generation

 Is an ATEX Fan Always Required for Wind to Hydrogen Systems?

 Most wind to hydrogen systems will incorporate combustible gas (CG) detectors that monitors the air flow from the generation cabinet and the compression building air make up and will shut the system down if a set % of the lower flammability limit of hydrogen in the air is reached.
 The lower flammability limit of hydrogen in air is 4% by volume.
 Typically an exhaust fan installed in the production and compression building would run continuously during production to avoid a potential build up of the combustible hydrogen gas.
 A differential pressure switch on an exhaust fan that indicates proper airflow can be used to inhibit the operation or the electrolyser and compressor to ensure safe working conditions at all times.
 Pressure switches are monitored by the programmable logic controller (PLC) so the system is always monitored effectively.

 An ATEX fan would be required if it was situated in the air that contains the hydrogen gas.
 Cooling fans are also required for various system components for optimal performance and to prevent overheating and fans may be used to continuously purge the building for safety.
 One of the largest consumers of ancillary power may very well be the fan that continually forces fresh air through a generation cabinet.
 As fan integration experts we receive a lot of enquiries around hydrogen exhaust for gas group IIC or IIB + hydrogen.
 In many instances it is necessary to integrate an ATEX fan whilst in some systems we can advise of methods of integrating an alternative fan and avoiding the requirement for ATEX certified industrial fan components.
 Our application knowledge covers a vast range of renewable technology systems including those of renewable energy generation such as wind farms.
 You can trust that we’ll supply the right industrial fan for your requirements.
 All of our ATEX certified fans are suitable for IIC gas groups for the safe and effective removal of hydrogen gas.
-View our Wide Range of IIC Gas Group Fans for Hydrogen Exhaust here

 The National Renewable Energy Laboratory Wind to Hydrogen Project Case Study

-Xcel Energy and the US Department of Energy’s National Renewable Energy Laboratory collaborated to design, install and operate one of the first Wind to Hydrogen projects.
+Xcel Energy and the US Department of Energy's National Renewable Energy Laboratory collaborated to design, install and operate one of the first Wind to Hydrogen projects.
 As the largest provider of wind generated electricity in the United States, Xcel Energy worked with the NREL to establish and understand state of the art renewable electrolysis equipment and the operation of a renewable hydrogen production facility.
 The system was approved for initial operation in 2007 and enjoyed success as a demonstration project, producing hydrogen directly from renewable energy sources.
 Across the Wind2HW systems many systems were integrated to safely produce, compress, store and use the hydrogen gas with the heart of the system being three hydrogen producing electrolysers.
-You can read more about the complete project here.
+Read more about the complete project.

 Award Winning IIC ATEX Fans for Hydrogen Exhaust

+In February 2023 our ATEX fans were awarded the Net Innovation Award by Hazardous Are experts HazardEx.
+The significant contribution of our expert industrial team, their application knowledge and technical assistance in the development of low carbon and newly emerging technologies to assist in the future of green hydrogen generation was recognised by the industry.
 The use of ATEX fans certified to IIC for use in hydrogen systems is an important consideration in reducing the risk of explosions.
 Contact our industrial team for more information on ventilation and dilution best practices for Hydrogen gas.
+Download our brochure: ATEX Certified Fans for Gas Group IIC: Hydrogen.

 Need Help with Wind to Hydrogen Fans, Ask Us Anything